WyrdHY/13CL_Lock_Box_Project/README.md

     <span style="color: red;"><b>WARNING:</b></span> Please, do not, do not, do not use your computer USB to power this board!
 Please use an external voltage supply to drive it.
 </div>
 <br>
 The evaluation board offers three ways for power supply: 1)ADP 5070 with LDOS 2) ADP 5070 3) Bench Supply.
 In order to select the way of power supply, there are multiple physical switches on the board that must be inserted or removed.
+Since I am using ADP 5070 with LDOs, I will put my connection here:

 </details>

 <br>